joseluisinigo/swtichjava/README.md

-# switch diferents versions of java in kali linux
+# switch differents versions of java in kali linux

 ## know how java sdk
 ```bash